 Finally, asking the locals from Punta Cana and the Dominican Republic, there is also no clear definition of Playa Bavaro.
 People from Punta Cana usually only refer to the subparts of Bavaro Beach, such as Cortecito, Corales or Jellyfish.
 And Dominicans visiting the Punta Cana area have different imaginations of what Bavaro Beach actually is.
 However, a crucial definition for them is which parts are publicly accessible.

 For this Bavaro Beach Guide, I am referring to the area between Bibijagua Beach and the beginning of Arena Blanca Beach.
-All recommendations here – activities, Airbnbs, beachfront apartments, hotels, beach clubs or restaurants – are located in this area which is the main stretch of Bavaro Beach and which has several public access points (see map above and below).
+All recommendations here – activities, Airbnbs, beachfront apartments, hotels, beach clubs or restaurants – are located in this area which is the main stretch of Bavaro Beach in the Dominican Republic and which has several public access points (see map above and below).

 Which beaches are part of Bavaro Beach (Corales, Cortecito, Jellyfish, Bibijagua)